Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Conclusion

 \section{Conclusion}

 A novel sum-rate maximization scheme for \ac{RBD-RIS}-aided \ac{MU}-\ac{MISO} systems is presented.
 To this end, an optimization problem was formulated to determine the \ac{BD-RIS} scattering matrix configuration that maximizes the users' sum-rate, and solved using a Riemannian manifold steepest descent method with a closed-form gradient.
-Simulation results validated the effectiveness of the proposed approach, showing consistent performance gains over the \ac{SotA}, where the improvements arise from jointly exploiting the geometric structure of the manifold and the direct sum-rate based problem formulation.
-Overall, the results show that manifold-based scattering matrix optimization enables scalable and robust performance in \ac{RIS}-aided systems.
+Simulation results validated the effectiveness of the proposed approach, showing consistent performance gains over the \ac{SotA}, where the improvements arise from jointly exploiting the geometric structure of the manifold and the direct sum-rate based problem formulation. {Additionally, the simulation results were compared against joint scattering matrix and beamforming designs.
+Under the considered scenarios, the proposed method outperformed the design with fixed beamforming, which opens up the possibility for beamforming optimization.

+This is promising, as further beamforming design optimization is expected to provide even greater performance improvements.} Overall, the results show that manifold-based scattering matrix optimization enables scalable and robust performance in \ac{RIS}-aided systems.
 Future work will extend the framework to include transmit beamforming design.

 \appendices